Woolpert Contracted to Acquire Topographic, Bathymetric Lidar Data, Imagery for Tonga

-This project for the Pacific Community incorporates the acquisition and processing of newly acquired data and imagery to assist in improving navigation safety, disaster resilience and support for the recent volcanic eruption.
+A continuation of Woolpert's ongoing efforts throughout the Pacific region, this project for the Pacific Community incorporates the acquisition and processing of newly acquired data and imagery for Tonga that would assist in improving navigation safety, disaster resilience and support responses to the recent volcanic eruption.

 NUKU'ALOFA, Kingdom of Tonga, June 9, 2022 /PRNewswire/ -- The Pacific Community (SPC) has contracted with Woolpert to acquire topographic and bathymetric lidar data and aerial imagery that can be used to develop digital elevation models for the Kingdom of Tonga.
 The information and derived products will support nautical charting for navigation safety, infrastructure planning and rehabilitation, and disaster resilience and recovery.